scottgeleas/React-Portfolio/README.md

 ## Description

-Not much to say but a simple developers portfolio using React.js and Bootstrap components to create an informative and responsive web page.
+Not much to say but a simple developer's portfolio using React.js and Bootstrap components to create an informative and responsive web page.
 Please do yourself a favor and check it out!

 ![Scott Geleas' React Portfolio](./public/images/react-portfolio.png)